JPGibert/FWs_LS_feasibility_space/README.md

 # Repository for Gibert & Wieczinsky "Constraints on food web structure revisited"

-The data used in this project can be found in: https://github.com/JPGibert/Temp_food_webs
+The data used in this project can be found at: https://github.com/JPGibert/Temp_food_webs

 All code used is available in this repo under the name: FW_analyses.R